lancedb/lancedb/docs/src/js/classes/Table.md

 ▸ **listIndices**(): `Promise`\<[`IndexConfig`](../interfaces/IndexConfig.md)[]\>

-List all indices that have been created with Self::create_index
+List all indices that have been created with [Table.createIndex](Table.md#createindex)

 #### Returns